iGerman00/musicvid-downloads/README.md

-# musicvid-downloads
+# Downloads for musicvid's desktop clients
-Downloads for musicvid's desktop clients
+Press [releases](https://github.com/iGerman00/musicvid-downloads/releases) and download the latest zip for your OS/architecture